MichaelLeith/Mockery/README.md

 # Mockery

-This is a quick library to learn how Mocking frameworks (like Mockito) in Java (currently 14, but likely works for java8+) work.
+This is a quick library to learn how Mocking frameworks (like Mockito) in Java (currently 14, but likely works for java8+) work with minor changes.

 ## Dependencies